How Brexit will change travel

 How about driving?

 Last night, just four and a half hours before the transition period ended, the UK government confirmed in a tweet that its citizens will be able to drive in the EU without International Driving Permits -- UK licenses will be recognized as they were pre-Brexit.
 Will that be reciprocal?
 We're not sure yet.
-The relevant page on the UK government website is out of date.
+The relevant page on the UK government website states that it is out of date.

 If taking a British car into the EU, it must have a GB sticker on display, and you must have a "Green Card" detailing your insurance in multiple languages.